CreasolTech/domoticz-hyundai-kia/README.md

 This plugin is designed for [Domoticz](https://www.domoticz.com) home automation system and provide a way to get status from Hyunday and Kia cars.

-It's based on the [hyundai-kia-connect-api](https://pypi.org/project/hyundai-kia-connect-api/) written by Fuat Akgun that must be installed using the command
+It's based on the [hyundai-kia-connect-api](https://pypi.org/project/hyundai-kia-connect-api/) python library, written by Fuat Akgun.

 In this folder you can find the python plugin for Domoticz: **you can install the hardware plugin by using Python Plugin Manager, or typing the following commands from the linux shell**: